The Perfect Family (2011 film): Plot

-The film tells the story of a devoutly Catholic wife and mother Eileen (Kathleen Turner) who has been nominated for one of the church's top awards.
+The film tells the story of a devoutly Catholic wife and mother, Eileen, who has been nominated for one of the church's top awards.
 She then goes about trying to prove she has the "perfect" family, refusing to accept them for who they are, especially her lesbian daughter Shannon who marries her girlfriend Angela.

 At the award luncheon Eileen is only with her sister but in the end her whole family comes to support her.